Ify97/Ify97.github.io/_posts/2020-08-14-First-Blog-Post.md

 title: Blog Post 1
 ---

   Being a Data Scientist is about analyzing large amounts of data for actionable insights.
-It deals with extracting strucured, unstructured, and messy data, as well as cleaning and transforming data inorder to identify patterns and trends.
+It deals with extracting structured, unstructured, and messy data, as well as cleaning and transforming data inorder to identify patterns and trends.

   A Data Scientist spends majority of their time cleaning data.
 Their main duties entails; extracting and transforming data, exploring and visualizing the data for analysis.